imtiaan/teewee-s-trash/README.md

 - `src/storage.js` — persistence helpers.
 - `public/` — overlay HTML/CSS/JS.
 - `data/players.json` — saved player stats.
+  - Backups: previous versions are stored in `data/backups/players-YYYYMMDD-HHMMSS.json` when content changes.
+  - Retention: by default keeps up to 30 backups and 14 days of history.
+    - Configure with `PLAYERS_BACKUP_MAX_FILES` and `PLAYERS_BACKUP_MAX_DAYS` in `.env`.
+    - Uses atomic writes to prevent partial truncation.

 ## Notes
 - The bot exits if credentials are not set.